Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Related Work

 \section{Related Work}

-\paragraph{Transformer-based in-context Learning.} The role of attention in ICL has been the focus of both theoretical and empirical research.
+\paragraph{Transformer-based in-context learning.} The role of attention in ICL has been the focus of both theoretical and empirical research.
 Studies have primarily focused on meta-learning~\citep{Ravi2016Optimization, Min2022Metaicl}, where one explicitly trains for ICL.
 Notably, \citet{Garg2022Transformers} have examined transformers in in-context regression tasks, from learning linear regression to learning decision trees.
 Subsequent works have suggested that attention may mimic various optimization algorithms~\citep{Akyurek2022InContextLearning, Oswald2023bMesaOptimization, Dai2023GPTMetaOptimizers}.
-In fact,~\citet{Ahn2023Transformers, Mahankali2023OneGD} have provably shown that gradient descent is optimal in linear regression ICL for linear attention.
+In fact,~\citet{Ahn2023Transformers, Mahankali2023OneGD} have provably shown that the global minimum of the linear regression ICL objective implements one step of preconditioned gradient descent for one layer of linear attention.

 While these settings might appear simplistic and detached from language models, ~\citet{Bhattamishra2023TransformersLLMs} showed that a frozen GPT-2 can implement the nearest neighbor algorithm, drawing connections between the ICL in existing language models and the stylized setting of training for ICL from random initialization.
 Furthermore, ~\citet{Olsson2022incontext} also empirically demonstrate that ``induction heads'', which are attention heads that solve a simple retrieval problem, correlate with ICL behavior, providing a strong connection between retrieval and ICL.